-When you give them choices, your congregation can be a great pool of potential helpers.
+When you give them choices, your congregation can be a great source of potential volunteers.

 Maybe you have a special event coming up in club, and you need a few more adult helpers.
 Or it could be one of the upcoming activity awards is keeping you up at night because it is totally outside your area of expertise.
 These are perfect opportunities to get people from your congregation involved.